Bayesian Calibration for Activity Based Models

 \subsection{Bayesian Optimization}

-The Bayesian optimisation procedure starts with an initial sample set $\mathcal{D}_N$.
-Simple random and Latin Hypercube (LHS) sampling are two common sample generating procedures used in computer simulations~\citep{helton_latin_2003}.
-Simple random sampling draws a uniformly-distributed random value from each individual variable's domain to construct a sample set but, though easier to implement, cannot guarantee that every portion of the subspace is sampled~\citep{helton_latin_2003}.
-LHS first subsections each variable range into equal intervals and selects a random value within each slice before randomly pairing each variable's new subset to construct a sample~\citep{mckay_comparison_1979}.
-Our Bayesian optimization procedure uses a LHS configuration to generate our initial sample set $\mathcal{D}_N = {[\theta_{1},y_1],\ldots,[\theta_{N},y_N}$.
+The Bayesian optimization procedure starts with an initial sample set $\mathcal{D} = \{\theta^{(i)},\mathcal{L}(\theta^{(i)})\}_{i=1}^N$.
+Two common sample-generating procedures used in computer simulations are the simple random and Latin Hypercube (LHS) sampling techniques~\cite{helton_latin_2003}.
+Simple random sampling draws a uniformly-distributed random value from each individual variable's domain to construct a sample set; but, though easier to implement, the procedure cannot guarantee that every portion of the subspace is sampled~\cite{helton_latin_2003}.
+LHS first subsections each variable range into equal intervals and selects a random value within each slice before randomly pairing each variable's new subset to construct a sample~\cite{mckay_comparison_1979}.
+Our Bayesian optimization procedure uses a LHS configuration to generate our initial sample set.

-A surrogate model is then estimated using a univariate Gaussian Process to quantify the uncertainty at other unsampled points in the domain; a GP is fully characterized by its mean function $m$ and its covariance function, or kernel, $k$~\citep{gramacy_particle_2011}. where
+A surrogate model $F$ is then estimated using a univariate Gaussian Process to quantify the uncertainty at other unsampled points in the domain; a GP is fully characterized by its mean function $m$ and its covariance function, or kernel, $k$~\cite{gramacy_particle_2011}. where

-The mean function $m(\theta)$ is unrestricted but, in practice, is routinely assumed to be zero.
+The mean function $m(\theta)$ is unrestricted but, in practice, routinely assumed to be zero.
 The correlation equation $k(\theta,\theta^\prime)$ must result in a positive semi-definite matrix; common choices include the Squared Exponential, which is both stationary and isotropic, and the Mat\'ern covariance function, which provides less smoothness through the reduction of the covariance differentiability.
-General references can be found in \citep{abrahamsen_review_1997} and \citep{duvenaud_automatic_2014}.
+General references can be found in \cite{abrahamsen_review_1997} and \cite{duvenaud_automatic_2014}.
 In this paper, we use the Mat\'ern covariance function: